There is no idea so awful we should cower from its honest consideration.

 There is no real thing so terrible that we should dishonestly reject its existence.

-It shouldn’t need stating how damaging it is for us to become addicted to routines we use to induce fear.
-In such a state we sacrifice our clarity and with it our ability to distinguish real threats, making ourselves more vulnerable rather than less.
+It shouldn’t need stating how damaging it is for us to become addicted to routines we use to induce fear, anger, or any strong emotion.
+In such a state we sacrifice our clarity and with it our ability to distinguish real mistakes and threats, and their severity, making ourselves more vulnerable rather than less.
 This is true on physical scales, on human interpersonal scales, and probably others.
 Our judgment deteriorates with our emotionalism at the most fundamental level.
 All of our choices become affected.
 What we think is real becomes affected.

 There exists no correlation between a person’s level of education or their innate intelligence and the way in which they choose to value self honesty.
 Professional pretense is just that.
 Pretense.
 Self honesty is a held value, which means it’s a value we can choose to recalculate as often as we wish, or as often as we consider the possibility.
 Extremely intelligent people can be maliciously dishonest and poorly educated people of unknown cognitive capacity can sometimes be surprisingly self honest, but neither of these extreme examples illustrates a meaningful trend.